gjoacorp/takaku/README.md

 I was in a bit of a daze when I created takaku (I was midway through completing my master's degree in mathematics) and, as a result, I'm not entirely happy with the state of the codebase.
 Hence, the current focus is on repaying some technical debt (refactoring) and not adding new features.

 ## Making contributions

-I would be overjoyed if anyone wants to help assist me with the development of this project.
-The best way to help out would be to look for refactoring opportunities within the codebase and submit pull requests for review.
-If you have any questions, please feel free to submit an issue.
+If you want to contribute to help make takaku better, firstly, you have my eternal gratitude.
+Secondly, here's some ways that you can help out:
+- Reporting bugs that you find whilst playing takaku.
+Alternatively, you can actively search for bugs by trying to break the game in interesting ways.
+- Suggest new feature ideas that you have.
+- If you'd like to contribute code, look for refactoring opportunities and submit a PR.